 Created for The Weaves of the Wheel Community 4th Age RPG.
 Any player who has collected weapons points may go into battle.
-This game may also be used in training in the Warder Yard and for earning Heron Marks, as well as at Sunday Tournaments.
+This game may also be used in training in the Warder Yard and for earning Heron/Dragon Marks.

 Using the Weapons Points System created by Weaves of the Wheel, a minimum of 2 players will go head to head in a fight with their chosen weapon from their weapons board.
 The winner will be determined by the roll of a dice.
 There will be up to 5 rounds, depending on the weapons points of those fighting.
 The warrior who wins the most rounds is the winner.
 In the event of a tie break, the overall numbers collected per round are added together.
 The person with the higher number wins.

 Fighters and observers may bet on the outcome of the fight using WotW Currency.

 The player may choose to play any weapon from their board that has at least 10/50 points.

 Every 10 points = 1 roll of the dice.